-The spin gap and the enhancement of $\chi$ indicates that the low energy effective model of the maple-leaf lattice is not a uniform antiferromagnetic Heisenberg chain.
-However, there is another model, an XXZ model that has a finite spin gap an enhanced susceptibility, the absence of finite temperature phase transition and the symmetry breaking long-range N\'eel ordered ground state.
+The spin gap and the enhancement of $\chi$ indicate that the low energy effective model of the maple-leaf lattice is not a uniform antiferromagnetic Heisenberg chain.
+However, there is another model, an XXZ model that has a finite spin gap an enhanced susceptibility, the absence of finite temperature phase transition and the symmetry-breaking long-range N\'eel ordered ground state.
 All these features do not contradict the results we obtained for the present system.

 We thus compare the susceptibility of the one-dimensional antiferromagnetic XXZ model,

 where besides $J^{1d}_{xy}$ one can adjust $J^{1d}_z >J^{1d}_{xy}$ to fit the susceptibility as well as the spin gap.
 The temperature dependence of $\chi$ is obtained by a size-free calculation using a sine-square deformation combined with the TPQ method\cite{chisa18} which gives $\chi$ of the thermodynamic limit.